 Just as is the case in traditional PCB manufacturing, you want to ensure your design is fully manufacturable at scale.
-Traditional DFM guidelines have come a long way to ensure manufacturability of planar PCBs, but these guidelines are considerably relaxed when you use a 3D printing system for PCB production.
+Traditional DFM guidelines have come a long way in ensuring the manufacturability of planar PCBs, but these guidelines are considerably relaxed when you use a 3D printing system for PCB production.
 Here are some important design guidelines to consider when creating a PCB layout for use with an additive system:

-The important design standards for 3D printed products are the ISO/ASTM 52921:2013 and ISO/ASTM 52900:2015 standards.
-These standards include general design, quality, and testing requirements for additively manufactured products, and are not specific to electronic devices, leaving you with plenty of electrical design options.
-Note that, for advanced planar 3D printed PCBs, the design standards mentioned above still provide enough flexibility for you to take standard steps to ensure power and signal integrity.
+The important design standards for 3D printed products are the ISO 17295:2023 and ISO/ASTM 52900:2021 standards.
+These standards include general design, quality, and testing requirements for additively manufactured products, but they are not specific to electronic devices, leaving you with plenty of electrical design options.
+Note that for advanced planar 3D printed PCBs, the design standards mentioned above still provide enough flexibility for you to take standard steps to ensure power and signal integrity.

 Take advantage of your MCAD tools to design unique interconnects, component embedding, and your enclosure.